Frankston Blues: SEABL and NBL

 In 2019, following the demise of the SEABL, the Blues joined the NBL1 South.
 In 2022 at the NBL1 National Finals, the Blues men lost 85–74 in the championship game to the Rockingham Flames.

+In July 2025, the Blues played their first NBL1 game at the new Jubilee Park Stadium.

+In 2026, the Blues men reached the NBL1 South Grand Final, where they defeated the Eltham Wildcats 78–75 to win the championship.
+It marked the club's first men's title of any sort since a SEABL conference win in 2009.